-Task 18: We consider energy performance opportunities when designing new, modified, or renovated facilities, equipment, systems and processesLog in to track progress
+Task 18: We consider energy performance improvement opportunities and operational controls when designing new, modified, or renovated sites, equipment, systems, and processes.

 Getting It Done

-- Identified the facilities, equipment, systems, and processes that can have significant impact on energy performance
+- Identify the sites, equipment, systems, and processes that can have significant impact on energy performance.

-- Incorporated consideration of energy opportunities and operational control in design projects
+- Incorporate consideration of energy opportunities and operational controls in design projects.

-- Included results of energy performance evaluation in specification, design, and procurement
+- Include results of energy performance considerations in specification, design, and procurement activities, where applicable.

-Any facilities, equipment, systems, or processes that are within the scope of the EnMS that can or will significantly impact energy performance fall under the design requirements of ISO 50001.
-This means that energy performance improvement opportunities and operational controls must be considered when you design new, renovate, or modify any facilities, equipment, systems, and processes that can have a major effect on your energy efficiency, energy use, and energy consumption.
+Any sites, equipment, systems, or processes that are within the scope of the EnMS that can or will significantly impact energy performance fall under the design requirements of ISO 50001.
+This means that energy performance improvement opportunities and operational controls must be considered when you design, renovate, or modify any sites, equipment, systems, and processes that can significantly impact your energy efficiency, energy use, and energy consumption.

-The facilities, equipment, systems, and processes that can affect energy performance can vary, depending on project specifics.
-At a minimum, items that can significantly affect energy performance include facilities, equipment, systems, or processes associated with:
+Depending on project specifics, items that can significantly affect energy performance include sites, equipment, systems, or processes associated with:

 - Management and operation of significant energy uses